aaronalmeida/NLP-Twitter-Sentiment-Analyzer/README.md

 - The data will be processed using the Naive Bayes Classifier
 - The algorithm uses the corpus data with positive and negative labels to train the classifier
-- The vocabulary is built using the corpus data, labeling the words as positive, negative or neutral
+- The vocabulary is built using the corpus data, labeling each word as positive, negative or neutral
 - The tweets are then compared to all the words in the vocabulary, marking their existence as true or false
 - Determines if the tweet is positive or negative based on how many words in the tweet are positive or negative